 - Replace Image: This option automatically recaptures the image without changing any of its properties.
 The search is then run again.

 - Add Representation: This option adds a new representation of the image to the current suite.
 The new representation is added to the same collection as the original image, and Eggplant Functional suggests a name for the image in the New Representation field.

 - Capture to Helper: This option captures a new version of the desired image and saves it in a helper suite.
 If you select this option, a drop-down menu appears, listing available suites to which the image can be captured

 Select a Remedy action from the drop-down list, then click Do This.
-For the options listed above, Eggplant Functional will fix the image and try the search again.
+For the options listed above, Eggplant Functional fixes the image and tries the search again.

 Enter a name in the New Representation field.
 If you choose to add a new representation of this image to a collection, the name in this field is used.
-If you alter the naming convention used in this field, it will remember the convention for further image updates.
+If you alter the naming convention used in this field, it remembers the convention for further image updates.

 The Diagnostics tab lists the results of diagnostic searches so that you can see what settings can be adjusted or what search types can be used in order to find the image on the screen.
 The options listed correlate to the options in the Start tab, described above.

 To use the Fix, Recapture, or Add Rep (which stands for Add Representation) buttons, select an appropriate diagnostic search that returned positive results.
 For instance, in the example below, the Original Location can be used to Fix the image: